KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 Contains information about an exception that is raised when there is a problem loading an assembly that contains client-side providers

-    throw [System.Windows.Automation.ProxyAssemblyNotLoadedException]::New("Contains information about an exception that is raised when there is a problem loading an assembly that contains client-side providers")
+    throw [System.Windows.Automation.ProxyAssemblyNotLoadedException]::New('Contains information about an exception that is raised when there is a problem loading an assembly that contains client-side providers')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.Windows.Automation.ProxyAssemblyNotLoadedException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.Windows.Automation.ProxyAssemblyNotLoadedException.aspx)